Waynel65/C2_Engineering_Project/README.md

     4. You can exit the virtual environtment with `deactivate`
     5. Install the dependencies with `pip3 install -r requirements.txt`
     6. Create a new database called `c2_server` in mysql by using `CREATE DATABASE c2_server`
-    7. In `app.py` replace the DATABASE_URI with your own mysql login info, should be `mysql+pymysql://username:password@server/c2_server`
+    7. Create a new file in the C2 folder named `creds.py` with the line `db_cred = {"username":"", "password":""}`, and fill in your username and password for your mysql server
     8. Create a database with `python3 make_db.py`
     9. Run the server with `flask run`